steve3535/gitlab-university/day-2/2-project-management.md

    - Show only feature-type issues

 > **💡 Tip**: Issue boards are real-time collaborative.
 If you're working with a team, everyone sees updates instantly when cards are moved.

-Let me know once you've set up your board and tried moving some issues around.
-We'll then move on to organizing our development timeline.